nhjschulz/cfsm/README.md

 a CFSM instance as a local cfsm_Fsm structure called ``marioFsm``.

-The CFSM setup phase consists of initializing ``marioFsm`` and then transition to Marios start state "SmallMario".
+The CFSM setup phase consists of initializing ``marioFsm`` and then transition to Mario's start state "SmallMario".
 The simplified codes looks like this:

  ```C